 2. Take action

-The thought you just had about the romantic gesture is something for you to do for you, whether you’re single or in a relationship, you are going to do that for yourself.
+The thought you just had about the romantic gesture is something for you to do for you or for a friend or with a friend/s!
+And whether you’re single or in a relationship, you can still go out and buy yourself some flowers.

 3. Affirm loving words